kodeFant/driftercode.com/content/index.md

 I'm a budding functional programmer who used to be a journalist.

-Just sharing my findings on functional functional path through the **learn by blogging** principle.
+Just sharing my findings through the **learn by blogging** principle.

 Mathy algebraic slang to be kept at a minimum.